-Activities available to improve the supply and quality of infant and toddler care.
-Licensed center- based License exempt center- based Licensed family child care home License- exempt family child care home In-home care (care in the child's own home) into their trainings and support programs toward potential program- wide Pyramid Model implementation. m.
+CT's long standing Early Childhood Consultation Program, ECCP, is a member of the OECs statewide Pyramid Model leadership team.
+ECCP consultants have integrated the Pyramid Model resources and content into their trainings and support programs toward potential program-wide Pyramid Model implementation.

+[x] m.
 Establishing systems to collect real time data on available (vacant) slots in ECE settings, by age of child, quality level, and location of program.

-Describe: CT's CCR &amp; R , 211 Child Care, recently contracted with BridgeCare for the provision of a data collection and management system to replace NACCRRAware.
-This system greatly expands OECs ability to collect real time data on child care supply and demand and assists families in matching their needs with available high quality early care and education providers. n.
-Other.
-Describe: Click or tap here to enter text.
+CT's CCR & R, 211 Child Care, recently contracted with BridgeCare for the provision of a data collection and management system to replace NACCRRAware.
+This system greatly expands OECs ability to collect real time data on child care supply and demand and assists families in matching their needs with available high quality early care and education providers.